joshpeterson/joshpeterson.github.io/_posts/2013-04-20-scalability-in-a-functional-language.md

 I have some experience with C++ development.
 I have effectively no experience with Clojure development.
 I am rather certain that an experienced Clojure developer could provide a better implementation than I have.
 If you have suggestions to improve my implementation, please let me know!
 I would like to improve the implementation so that the results of this study can be more accurate.

 ##The Setup##
 I profiled both implementations on a Windows 7 64-bit machine with two [Intel Xeon X5675](http://ark.intel.com/products/52577/) processors.
 I ran each implementation using between one and twelve threads.
 For each thread count, I ran the implementation five consecutive times, and averaged the wall-clock run time for each.
 I used games of size 6x6 for the C++ implementation.
-The Clojure implementation used signifigant more memory than the C++ implementation, so I was unable to complete a run with games of size 6x6 without exhausting all of the memory on the machine.
+The Clojure implementation used signifigantly more memory than the C++ implementation, so I was unable to complete a run with games of size 6x6 without exhausting all of the memory on the machine.
 Instead, I used games of size 5x5 for the Clojure implementation.

 The DOS batch file used to run the implementations is available [here](https://gist.github.com/joshpeterson/5429267).